malminhas/orgcharts/README.md

 # orgcharts

 ### Overview
-Thsi repo contains a Jupyterlab notebook called [`engineering-org-chart-zero.ipynb`](engineering-org-chart-zero.ipynb) which contains support to allow us to create organograms using the [`organogram.py`](organogram.py) module.
+This repo contains a Jupyterlab notebook called [`engineering-org-chart-zero.ipynb`](engineering-org-chart-zero.ipynb) which contains support to allow us to create organograms using the [`organogram.py`](organogram.py) module.
 This module leverages the Python `networkx.py` library to generate a network graph from YAML and either use it generate a corresponding local dot file or use it to generate a `graphviz` visual layout diagram of the organisation.

 ### Installation
 Create a `virtualenv` and install dependencies into it as follows: